unccoderr/unccoderr/README.md

 # 👋 Hi, I’m [unccoderr](https://unccoder.ru)

 I am fullstack web developer, but sometimes have syndrome of designer.
+I strongly belive that only web and IT technologies can optimize people's dayly routine.
+And I want to be somebody, who does it.

 ## Tech stack

 ### 💻 Frontend
 * Figma, HTML, CSS (SASS, BEM) adaptive, perfet-pixel layout
-* Javascript ES5, ES6+, Typescript
+* Javascript / Typescript (ES5, ES6+)
 * React (Custom Hooks, Context API, react-icons, react-helmet)
 * Redux
 ### 🖥️ Backend